-HUNT THE GOOD STUFE Several times a week, reflect on your day:
+HUNT THE GOOD STUFF

+Several times a week, reflect on your day:

-- What are three good things that happened?
+- .
+What are three good things that happened?

 - Why did these good things happen?

 - What do these good things mean to you?

 - How do these good things make you feel?

-MAKE IT A HABIT: Write or draw in a journal, talk about good stuff with friends during school lunch or with family during meal time, create a Good Stuff box or bulletin board where you can add all of your good stuff one another by sharing your positive experiences with your loved ones and learning about their positive experiences.
+Write or draw in a journal, talk about good stuff with friends during school lunch or with family during meal time, create a Good Stuff box or bulletin board where you can add all of your good stuff

 Connect with Family, Near and Far!
-Whether you are together or separate, you can find ways to connect with
+Whether you are together or separate, you can find ways to connect with one another by sharing your positive experiences with your loved ones and learning about their positive experiences.